metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 			was used more than once.
 Added logging of the xml input information for C.G., Mass, Bounding Box, and Point metrics.

-v1.3.37.0 - 03/18/2013	Added checks for ComponentID=îî and FeatureName"".
+v1.3.37.0 - 03/18/2013	Added checks for ComponentID=‚Äù‚Äù and FeatureName"".
 For initial errors, changed the
 			starting message from "std::exception" to ERROR.
 For ProMdlRetrieve and ProModelitemByNameInit function calls, added additional information (Component ID, Model-Name/Type) to the error messages.
 			Added notes to the top of the log file that explain the mapping of ComponentIDs to CyPhy and